 • maintain a log listing all activities over the course of the semester;

 • schedule regular evaluation appointments with the on-site supervisor to discuss progress in learning/skill development.
-A minimum of one hour per week of site supervision is required;
+A minimum of one hour per week of supervision is required;

 • complete all practicum attendance requirements and participate in cohort discussions.